 The Fitbit ECG App can only be used on compatible Fitbit wrist-worn products that have been paired to your account.
-The Fitbit ECG App is currently available on Fitbit Sense (running Fitbit OS 5.0+), Fitbit Sense 2, Fitbit Charge 5 (running CU 1.2+), and Google Pixel Watch.
-For more information, see help.fitbit.com.
+The Fitbit ECG App is currently available on Fitbit Sense (running Fitbit OS 5.0+), Fitbit Sense 2, Fitbit Charge 5 (running CU 1.2+), Fitbit Charge 6, and Google Pixel Watch series.
+For more information, see What is the Fitbit ECG app?